-- Measurement of CO2 concentration of the air, of temperature and air humidity (absolute and relative), calculation of the dew point - Mixed values from own measured values and external values (proportions can be set in percentage) - Display 1-3 rows (own values or values received from the bus) or display of temperature control (see Mode display and manual temperature controller) - 2 push buttons.
-Configuration as bus push button or for changing ambient temperature and switching between operating modes (see Change ambient temperature with the buttons) - PI controller for heating (one or two step) and cooling (one or two step) depending on temperature.
-Control according to separate target values or basic target temperature - PI controller for ventilation depending on humidity and CO2 concentration: dehumidification/humidification (one step) or dehumidification (one or two step) - Threshold values can be adjusted per parameter or via communication objects: 3 x temperature, 2 x humidity, 4 x CO2 - 4 AND and 4 OR logic gates with each 4 inputs.
+- Measurement of temperature - Mixed value from own measured values and external values (proportions can be set in percentage) - Display 1-3 rows (own values or values received from the bus) or display of temperature control (see Mode display and manual temperature controller, page 10) - 2 push buttons.
+Configuration as bus push button or for changing ambient temperature and switching between operating modes (see Change ambient temperature with the buttons, page 11) - PI controller for heating (one or two step) and cooling (one or two step) depending on temperature.
+Control according to separate target values or basic target temperature - Threshold values can be adjusted per parameter or via communication objects: 3 x temperature - 4 AND and 4 OR logic gates with each 4 inputs.
 Every switching incident as well as 16 logic inputs in the form of communication objects, may be used as inputs for the logic gates.
 The output of each gate may optionally be configured as 1 bit or 2 x 8 bits - 2 actuating variable comparators for output of minimum, maximum or average values.
 Each with 5 inputs (for values received via communication objects)

-Configuration is made using the KNX software as of ETS 5.
+Configuration is made using the KNX software ETS 5.
 The product file can be downloaded from the ETS online catalogue and the Elsner Elektronik website on www.elsner-elektronik.de in the "Service" menu.
-There you will also find the product manual.